 Any similarities to “Harold and Maude” are strictly intentional in “Max & Grace,” a would-be black comedy that is neither funny nor genuinely macabre.
 Main plus is suggestion that young character thesp David Krumholtz can hold the screen on his own.
+And he pretty much has to, given Natasha Lyonne’s strangely fashioned perf as his love interest and fellow loony-bin escapee.
 Pic is too scattershot and clunky to stand much chance on the open market, but it could gain some cult status on home-vid.

 Krumholtz’s Harold-like Max is a bipolar kind of guy who has always dabbled in suicide.
 This culminates during his 21st-birthday party, when he both hangs and stabs himself.
 This occasions a hasty trip to the loony bin, and treatment by the unorthodox, unnamed doctor played by Tim Blake Nelson — who also shows up, for some reason, as a preacher, an Indian shaman, and a motivation speaker.

 At the loony bin, Max meets Lyonne’s Grace, who has been trying to off herself, apparently, ever since an untimely abortion.
 Her ever-present teddy bear is almost more expressive than the near-catatonic patient, although she does come to noisy life once Max climbs into bed with her.

 Mistaking lust for love, he decides to marry her to the varied amusement of other patients, including Guillermo Diaz as a nervous wise guy and Ralf Moeller’s frightened giant.
 Rosanna Arquette is also on hand as a woman fueled by anger at her ex-husband, although why that qualifies her for asylum status is never explained.